 - Regulated Medical Waste Self-Transport Registration Form (PDF) (40 KB)

 - Certification for Transport of Ebola Virus Disease (EVD) Waste (PDF), (16 KB)

 A list of waste transporter permit general conditions that are printed on each permit.

 For questions on Waste Transporter Permits, please review our Frequently Asked Questions Page.

 If you have additional questions regarding the DEC's Waste Transporter Permit Program, staff in our Waste Transporter Program will be happy to assist you.
-They can be reached by phone at (518) 402-8792 or by email at firstname.lastname@example.org.
+They can be reached by phone at (518) 402-8792, or by email, at firstname.lastname@example.org.

 New Easy to Read Forms - Previous permit application forms have been revised.
-There are now only seven easy-to -read pages that must be completed when submitting a new permit application, a permit renewal or modification.
+There are now only seven easy-to-read pages that must be completed when submitting a new permit application, a permit renewal or modification.
 The new application is available online in a fillable format.
 The application may be completed online, downloaded, saved and retrieved by you for updates.
-However, the completed application must still be mailed to the Department.
+However, the new completed application must still be mailed to the Department.

 Insurance Requirements - A summary of General Liability, Auto Liability, and Pollution Liability Insurance coverage is required to be submitted by Hazardous Waste, Low Level Radioactive Waste and Waste Oil transporters.
 Regulated Medical Waste transporters are required to provide a summary of General Liability and Auto Liability.
 Proof of Workers' Compensation Insurance must be submitted with all new and renewed waste transporter permits.